n1k0/casperjs-docs/installation.rst

 Casperjs installation additions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 1.0.0

-Added in 1.0 CasperJS, as of 1.0.0-RC3, ships with a Batch script so you don't need Python nor Ruby to use it.
+CasperJS, as of 1.0.0-RC3, ships with a Batch script so you don't need Python nor Ruby to use it.

 - Append ``";C:\casperjs\batchbin"`` to your ``PATH`` environment variable.
 - Modify this path appropriately if you installed CasperJS to a different location.